alanpich/tvImagePlus/docs/examples.md

-**Image+* could be used for several purposes.
-On this page you find some *examples how to use it:
+**Image+* can be used for various purposes.
+On this page you will find some *examples of how it can be used:

 ### Collections

-You could show the *Image+* thumbnail in a Collections grid column by setting the column renderer to *ImagePlus.MIGX_Renderer*.
+You can display the *Image+* thumbnail in a column of the Collections grid by setting the column's renderer to *ImagePlus.MIGX_Renderer*.

 ### MIGX

-If you want to use *Image+* in MIGX you could define all *Image+* TV properties with a JSON string in the *Configs* textarea in the MIGX formtabs field configuration.
+If you want to use *Image+* in MIGX, you can configure all *Image+* TV properties with a JSON string in the *Configs* textarea in the MIGX formtabs field.
 The following properties are possible:

 ```
 {